Chronostasis: Mechanism of action

 In studying chronostasis and its underlying causes, there is potential bias in the experimental setting.
 In many experiments, participants are asked to perform some sort of task corresponding to sensory stimuli.
 This could cause the participants to anticipate stimuli, thus leading to bias.
 Also, many mechanisms involved in chronostasis are complex and difficult to measure.
 It is difficult for experimenters to observe the perceptive experiences of participants without "being inside their mind."
 Furthermore, experimenters normally do not have access to the neural circuitry and neurotransmitters located inside the braincases of their subjects.

 Modulating factors

 Because of its complexity, there are various characteristics of stimuli and physiological actions that can alter the way one experiences chronostasis.

 Saccadic amplitude

 The greater the amplitude (or duration) of a saccade, the more severe the resulting overestimation.
-The further the student in the above example's eyes must travel in order to reach the clock, the more dramatic his perception of chronostasis.
+The further the student in the above example's eyes must travel in order to reach the clock, the more dramatic their perception of chronostasis.
 This connection supports the assertion that overestimation occurs in order to fill in the length of time omitted by saccadic masking.
 This would mean that, if the saccade lasted for a longer period of time, there would be more time that needed to be filled in with overestimation.